Asxcvbn/Ra2Yr-ini-mod-simple/README.md

 # Ra2Yr-ini-mod-simple
 a simple and naive yr mod.

 TODO:

-    add VHPScan to all non-instant projectile tanks;
-    should i include FV?
+    add VHPScan to all non-instant projectile tanks; done should i include FV?
     and maybe infantry like GGI.
     if so: